András Szántó: Curatorial projects

 In addition to contributing to the curatorial development of exhibitions and commissions linked to initiatives he had designed and advised, Szántó has organized two survey exhibitions of art of the Hungarian neo-avantgarde: Hungarian Artists of the Sixties and Seventies, at the Elizabeth Dee Gallery in New York (2017) and Revisiting Hungarian Art of the 1960s and 1970s, in London (2018).
 He edited and contributed the lead essay to books tied to each exhibition.

 Service & Family

-Szántó currently serves as a member of the board of the Moholy-Nagy Foundation, the Chair of International Advisory Board, László Moholy Nagy University of Art and Design, Budapest, and a trustee of the Museum of Art and Photography (MAP) in Bangalore, India, and chairman of the council of patrons of the Swiss-based Caribbean Art Initiative.
-He is the former chair of the Visiting Committee of the San Francisco Art Institute and has served on the advisory boards of Apexart, The Alliance for the Arts, the Gordon Parks Foundation, the George H. Heyman Center for Philanthropy at NYU, and the research advisory committee of the CPANDA (Cultural Policy and the Arts National Data Archive) at Princeton.
+Szántó, a Trustee of the Brooklyn Museum since 2025, currently serves as a member of the Board of the Moholy-Nagy Foundation, Thyssen-Bornemisza Art Contemporary (TBA21) and the Dorothea and Leo Rabkin Foundation; as a member of the Advisory Board of Casa Batlló in Barcelona and Cora, Institute for Cultural Entrepreneurship in Basel; as the Chair of International Advisory Board, László Moholy Nagy University of Art and Design, Budapest; and a trustee of the Museum of Art and Photography (MAP) in Bangalore, India, and chairman of the council of patrons of the Swiss-based Caribbean Art Initiative.
+He is the former chair of the Visiting Committee of the San Francisco Art Institute and has served on the advisory boards of Apexart, The Alliance for the Arts, the Gordon Parks Foundation, the George H. Heyman Center for Philanthropy at NYU, and the research advisory committee of the CPANDA (Cultural Policy and the Arts National Data Archive) at Princeton University.

 He lives in New York City with his wife, Alanna Stang, a magazine editor, author on sustainable architecture, and communications consultant, and their sons, Alexander and Hugo.